-- (1) Access. - (2) The proximity, safety and ease of access between any site and the nearest collector, distributor principal or arterial road, or state highway, including: - the number of intersections between the frontage of any site and the nearest of those roads; - the driving time between any site and the nearest of those roads; - the walking distance between any site and an arterial or distributor principal road, along public roads, pedestrian ways, or footpaths through reserves. - (3) The provision, design and routes of cycleways, walkways and bridle-paths, including linkages between any site and local retail areas, schools, reserves, bus routes and arterial roads.
+- (1) Access. - (2) The proximity, safety and ease of access between any site and the nearest collector, distributor principal or arterial road, including: - the number of intersections between the frontage of any site and the nearest of those roads; - the driving time between any site and the nearest of those roads;

+the walking distance between any site and an arterial or distributor principal road, along public roads, pedestrian ways, or footpaths through reserves.

+(3) The provision, design and routes of cycleways, walkways and bridle-paths, including linkages between any site and local retail areas, schools, reserves, bus routes and arterial roads.
-- (3A) Any mandatory or good practice matters of chapter 4 of the Nelson Tasman Land

-Development Manual 2019 necessary to ensure the safe, efficient and effective provision of transportation and access. - (4) The relationship of any new road with existing roads, adjoining land, and any future roading requirements.

-- (9A) Any mandatory or good practice matters of chapter 5 of the Nelson Tasman Land

-Development Manual 2019 necessary to ensure the efficient and effective provision of stormwater network reticulation. - (16) Except as required by condition (p) of this rule, Tthe degree of compliance with any eurrent Tasman District Council Engineering Standards mandatory requirements of the Nelson Tasman Land Development Manual 2019.

-[Unchanged or irrelevant text omitted (including rules 16.3.3.1A to 16.3.3.2b)]
+Operative 16.3.3.3 Section 16.3 - Subdivision [Date] Restricted Discretionary Subdivision (Residential Zone - Compact Density Specific Locations) (3A) Any mandatory or good practice matters of chapter 4 of the Nelson Tasman Land Development Manual 2019 necessary to ensure the safe, efficient and effective provision of transportation and access.
+(4) The relationship of any new road with existing roads, adjoining land, and any future roading requirements.
+[Unchange ed or irrelevant text omitted] (9A) Any mandatory or good practice matters of chapter 5 of the Nelson Tasman Land Development Manual 2019 necessary to ensure the efficient and effective provision of stormwater network reticulation.
+(16) Except as required by condition (p) of this rule, T the degree of compliance C66 10/17 Op 12/18 with any current Tasman District Council Engineering Standards mandatory requirements of the Nelson Tasman Land Development Manual 2019.
+[Unchange ed or irrelevant text omitted (including rules 16.3.3.1A to 16.3.3.2b)]

-16.3.3.3 Restricted Discretionary Subdivision (Residential Zone - Compact Density Specific Locations)

-Subdivision for compact density development in the Residential Zone is a restricted discretionary activity, if it complies with the following conditions:
+16.3.3.3 Restricted Discretionary Subdivision (Residential Zone - Compact Density Specific Locations) C5 3/06 Op 10/10 Subdivision for compact density development in the Residential Zone is a restricted discretionary Op 12/18 activity, if it complies with the following conditions: